marcelolebre/ansible-postgres/README.md

 # Ansible script for Postgres

-This ansible script will provision a given VM with a redis listening on all addresses and is booted up automatically at machine start time.
+This ansible script will provision a given VM with a postgres db listening on all addresses and is booted up automatically at machine start time.

 ## Steps
 ### 1) Host configuration